 QUICK REFERENCE PLANTING GUIDE

 LIGHT/SUN EXPOSURE Full to part sun.

-USDA HARDINESS ZONES 3 to 10.
+USDA HARDINESS ZONES 5 to 10.

 PLANT TYPE Perennial.

-PLANTING DISTANCE IN-GROUND At least 16 inches apart.
+PLANTING DISTANCE IN-GROUND At least 4 feet apart.

 CONTAINER SIZE One plant per 12-inch or larger container.

-MATURE HEIGHT / SPREAD 12 to 16 inches tall with a similar spread.
+MATURE HEIGHT & SPREAD 3-N-1 Color Splash: 4 to 6 feet tall with a similar spread.
+3-N-1 Humdinger®: 3 to 4 feet tall with a 4 to 5 foot spread.
+Bicolor: 6 to 8 feet tall with a 5 to 7 foot spread.
+Grand Cascade: 5 to 6 feet tall with a 7 to 8 foot spread.
+Pink Cascade: 5 to 6 feet tall with a 5 to 6 foot spread.

-BLOOM TIME Summer to frost.
+BLOOM TIME Summer to fall.

-TIME TO REACH MATURITY 2 to 3 years.
+TIME TO REACH MATURITY 24 months.

-FACTS OF NOTE Repeat bloomer.
-Great as a groundcover.
-Compact plants with full-sized blooms.
+FACTS OF NOTE Attracts pollinators.
+Fragrant blooms.
+Deer and rabbit resistant.